Doctave/doctave/README.md

 documentation sites from Markdown.
 This allows the tool to be much simpler than other solutions, with fewer configuration steps.

-This open source CLI is built and maintained by Doctave.
-While it is meant originally to be used for projects that are hosted on Doctave, you are free to deploy the generated sites as you please.
+This open source CLI is built and maintained by [Doctave](https://www.doctave.com).
+While it is meant originally to be used for projects that are hosted on Doctave.com, it does not depend on it, and you are free to deploy the generated sites as you please. _This CLI is and always will be free and open source._

 You can read more about hosting your docs on Doctave [here](https://www.doctave.com).

 ## Features
-- [x] Zero-configuration
+- [x] Minimal configuration
-- [x] Supports GitHub flavored markdown
+- [x] GitHub flavored markdown
 - [x] Full-text search built-in
+- [x] Mermaid.js diagrams out of the box
+- [x] Local live-reloading server
 - [x] Fast build, built in Rust
-- [x] Local live-reloading preview

 ## Usage